golemfactory/request-for-proposals/Open RFPs/RFP-#2-Staking-Whitebook.md

 ## 1. Overview

-The **Staking Whitebook** project aims to address the lack of clear, consolidated guidance we encountered when staking a significant amount of ETH for the Golem Ecosystem Fund.
-Although fragments of information are available, there is no comprehensive, open-source resource that covers practical steps and best practices for independent staking across various hardware.
+The **Staking Whitebook** project addresses the gap in clear, consolidated guidance for staking ETH independently.
+While scattered information exists, there is no comprehensive, open-source guide covering the practical steps and best practices for independent staking across various hardware setups.

-As the writer, you will work closely with our team to gather and organize the insights we’ve gained from hands-on testing.
-Together, we’ll document actionable steps for different staking platforms, evaluating each for cost-effectiveness, security, and performance.
-The result will be the structured guide we needed ourselves—a resource to help both new and experienced stakers confidently set up and manage their nodes.
+We need you to conduct in-depth research, compile it, and organize the insights gained, including those from Golem's hands-on testing during our staking process.
+You will document actionable steps for different staking platforms, evaluating each for cost-effectiveness, security, and performance.

+The outcome will be the guide we wish we had.
+This guide will support the broader mission of Golem in empowering individuals with decentralized technology.
+Golem aims to make staking more accessible by providing a clear, actionable resource to help users navigate the complexities of independent staking.
+Ultimately, this will contribute to a stronger and more decentralized network, guiding both new and experienced stakers in setting up and managing their nodes effectively.

 ## 2. Scope of Work